walchko/github-blog/source/blog/robotics/holonomic-robot/holonomic-robot.md

 Another issue is these results are also ideal.
 This logic assumes that the wheels will not slip and have good traction in any orientation.
-Unfortunately real world results do not mimic this situation and the robot\'s performance will be reduced.
+Unfortunately real world results do not mimic this situation and the robot's performance will be reduced.

 # Additional References